ooyanglinoo/Plugin_Videoplayer/readme.md

 Developers
 ----------
-* If you want to use video functions using C++ please clone the latest stable branch and add the "Plugin_Videoplayer/inc" path to your include directories.
+* If you want to use video functions using C++ please clone the latest stable branch and add the "..\Plugin_Videoplayer\inc" path to your include directories
+* For the Debug Configuration please download the [DirectX SDK](http://www.microsoft.com/en-us/download/details.aspx?id=6812)

 CVars
 =====